earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 print(f"Size of BookNT named tuple: {s2}")
 ~~~

+We see that the name tuple instance takes up much less memory than the data class instance:

 ~~~{caption="Output"}
 Size of BookDC data class: 608
 Size of BookNT named tuple: 296
 ~~~

+You can use slots to make [data classes more memory efficient]().
+Using slots prevents the creation of the instance variables dictionary resulting in substantial memory savings.

+To use slots you can set `slots` to `True` in the `@dataclass` decorator:

 ~~~{.python caption="main.py"}
 from dataclasses import dataclass, field